 Don’t overlook the value of connecting with sourcers in addition to recruiters.
 Sourcers are people who send leads to recruiters.
 They typically mine the Internet for passive candidates and bring them into the recruiting process.
-You can find sourcers in your industry and area on LinkedIn by clicking here.
 Many are LinkedIn Influencers, so follow sourcers tied to your profession and expertise.

 2. Carefully build your online profiles.

 The next step in learning how to connect with recruiters is evaluating your online presence.
 When recruiters search for candidates in LinkedIn, they only see a snapshot of your profile in the initial results.
 This includes your name, headline, and 2 most recent positions.
 That’s it!
 Your summary is only seen if the recruiter clicks “read more.”
 “It’s very important to have a strong headline with industry keywords,” shares Tanya Fite, Director of Relocation Delivery Services.
 “Keep your experience up-to-date so recruiters are enticed to learn more.”

 LinkedIn also has a way for you to let recruiters know you are open for new opportunities.
 Click the Jobs tab at the top of your profile, then click Update Interests in the top right-hand side.
 On the next screen, you can turn on the button next to “Let recruiters know you’re open.”
 Now for our next tip on how to connect with recruiters.

 3. Be intentional about where you spend your time online.